5,999

 Autumn Season (September – Mid November):

-Autumn Season, which starts from September till the mid-November is another great time to go for Dayara Bugyal Trek.
-The weather and climate patterns are almost the same as the Spring season, offering you the moderate temperature and clear environment.
+The Autumn Season, which starts from September till mid-November is another great time to go for the Dayara Bugyal Trek.
+The weather and climate patterns are almost the same as the Spring season, offering you a moderate temperature and clear environment.

-Winter in Dayara Bugyal starts from November and ends in March mid.
-Temperature during winter ranges from 15 degrees Celsius to -5 degrees or below.
+Winter on Dayara Bugyal Trek starts in November and ends in March mid.
+The temperature during winter ranges from 15 degrees Celsius to -5 degrees or below.
 The trails, streams and lakes start to freeze, so navigating to the destination might be challenging.
 During the months of November and January, some rain showers in between bring some snowfall but proper snowfall happens during mid-January and mid-March.

-Being said, winter season stands as an ideal time to enjoy the surroundings, snow trail and frozen lakes.
+Being said, the winter season stands as an ideal time to enjoy the surroundings, snow trails and frozen lakes.
 The Gui lakes get frozen and the Garhwal Himalayas feature thick snow layers, which are amazing to witness.
+People also consider doing Kedarkantha in winter but Dayara seems a better option now.
+It’s not as crowded as Kedarkantha, it’s beginner-friendly and provides a better experience.
+You can read more of Dayara vs Kedarkantha blog.

 Off-Season Trek to Dayara Bugyal

 Off season treks in Dayara Bugyal is done during the monsoon.
-However, the weather conditions do not align with the safety of the trekkers, that’s why not many trekkers opt for this option.
+However, the weather conditions do not align with the safety of the trekkers, which is why not many trekkers opt for this option.

 During monsoon, the temperature ranges from 17 degrees to 2 degrees.
-Whole dayara bugyal gets covered in grass and wildflowers, multiple water streams provide various water points along the trail.
+The whole Dayara Bugyal Tek gets covered in grass and wildflowers, multiple water streams provide various water points along the trail.
 But the Garhwal Himalayas are not visible as they are covered in clouds and mist this season.
 If you want to enjoy the rich diversity of Flora, Fauna and Butter Holi Festival, then monsoon season can be considered.
 Just make sure to check for landslide and roadblock updates before starting your journey.

 Dayara Bugyal is undoubtedly the home to a diverse range of flora and fauna, that makes this place very unique and vibrant.